 - For Tatsumaki use t!help

-Tatsumaki keeps track of user activity and provides some other nice functions while RPBot allows us to keep a character list and URL's for profiles, images, short descriptions, and the like for characters.
-It also provides dice functionality when we have need of it.
+Tatsumaki keeps track of user activity and provides some other nice functions it also provides dice functionality when we have need of it.

 It should go without saying but there are a lot of elements here I do not own, but I do use.
 My use of them is meant as a tribute to their creators.
 In particular Star Trek, Star Wars, Firefly, Battlestar Galactica, and Babylon 5.
 In my writing I have mixed elements from these and other sources onto a canvas originally painted in terms of Star Trek.
 There is some original work here, however, so for the things I have created with my mishmash of science fiction and such, I do request that if you're going to use or reference it at least let me know and give me credit.